 - Acceptance: Accept all the assets you have rather than longing for what you do not.
 Much of your body composition is predetermined by your genetics.

 All Sizes Fit includes an art show, with Duck Store gift certificates awarded for the top creations.
-For more information, contact Suzie Stadelman, Education and Prevention Outreach Coordinator.
+For more information, contact Mariko Lin, assistant director and education and prevention outreach director.

 Movember is an annual event which takes place every November and sees men across the world grow mustaches to raise awareness around men’s health issues including mental health and suicide prevention, prostate cancer, and testicular cancer.
 The University of Oregon participates by highlighting ongoing resources and hosting special events with the goals of increasing help-seeking behavior, decreasing risk-taking behavior, deconstructing harmful expressions of masculinity, normalizing open dialogue among men, and identifying positive aspects of masculinity and being a man.